-If you press and hold the button for longer than 1 second, the names in the telephone book are shown rapidly one after another.
+If you press and hold the button for longer than one second, the names in the phone book are shown rapidly one after another.

-- or - ▶ Press and hold ▼ or ▲ for longer than 5 seconds.
+► Press and hold ▼ or ▲ for longer than five seconds.

 Rapid scrolling - the name that starts with the next letter or the previous letter in the alphabet is displayed.
 Rapid scrolling stops when you release the button or reach the end of the list.